 Bamboo is undoubtedly one of my favourite plants.
-I almost always use it in gardens I create.
+I almost always use bamboo in the gardens I create.

 Bamboo has striking presence.
 It can be used as a specimen plant – a star in the border, like this phyllostachys nigra – or as a wonderful screen.

-Learning how to grow bamboo is pretty straightforward.
+Learning how to grow bamboo for the garden is pretty straightforward.
 I’ll take you through the important points in this article.

 What is bamboo?

 Bamboo belongs to the grass family (Poaceae).
 Species of Bamboo are native to most continents, except Europe.
-Most of today’s cultivated species originate from China, Japan or South and Central America.
+Most of today’s cultivated species – the bamboo you are most likely to plant in the garden – originate from China, Japan or South and Central America.

 Many of these species hail from mountainous regions or lowland plains of Asia where, in both cases, winter temperatures can drop as low as -25 to -30 degree Celsius (-15 to -20 degrees Fahrenheit).
 The consequent hardiness of these bamboos makes them ideal plants for the temperate regions of Europe and North America.